Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Methodology

 \subsection{Transformer Decoder}

-The final component of our \gls{clvqvae} architecture is a transformer-based decoder that maps quantized representations to higher-layer activations.
-This decoder reconstructs the transformations that occur between layers $l$ and $h$ in the original language model.
+The final component of our \gls{clvqvae} architecture is a transformer-based decoder that maps the sequence of the quantized representations to the higher-layer activations.
+It consists of 6 layers with 8 attention heads each and uses both the self-attention and the cross-attention mechanisms.

-Our decoder follows the standard transformer decoder architecture with self-attention and cross-attention mechanisms.
-It consists of 6 layers with 8 attention heads each.
-The self-attention employs causal masking to preserve autoregressive properties, while the cross-attention allows the decoder to leverage information from the unquantized encoder outputs, providing a residual connection around the quantization bottleneck.
+Because the decoder reconstructs the target activations for the entire input sequence at once rather than generating them sequentially, a causal mask is unnecessary.
+The self-attention is therefore fully bidirectional, allowing each token to draw the context from the entire sequence to build a more accurate representation.

+The cross-attention mechanism allows the decoder to leverage information from the unquantized encoder outputs.
+Similar to the residual connection in skip-transcoders~\citep{dunefsky2024transcoders}, which improves reconstruction without compromising interpretability, the cross-attention mechanism offloads low-level reconstruction details, enabling the codebook to focus on distinct, high-level concepts as demonstrated in auxiliary bottleneck models~\citep{sheth2024auxiliary}.
+We provide empirical evidence in Appendix~\ref{app:cross_attention_ablation} that this cross-attention mechanism indeed improves interpretability and reconstruction.